DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 ### Accessibility

-* All applicable features and element have the necessary aria-labels and alt attributes, these include the img element on the index page, the social media icons, band logo, and other textless buttons such as the spotify and amazon buttons.
+* All applicable features and elements have the necessary aria-labels and alt attributes, these include the img element on the index page, the social media icons, band logo, and other textless buttons such as the spotify and amazon buttons.
 This is so that it is easily accessibile for people using screen readers.

 * Semantic HTML has been used, i.e. the use of header, section, and footer, as well as nav elements and correctly ordered and nested heading tags